ampblj/ampblj/about.md

 <br> <br>
 Accepted pieces appear in online publication, and we compile them into a periodical... periodically.
 Each print issue is available for purchase upon request.
 Our writing is intended to be useful or entertaining to the Church and people of good will.
 Thus, while Christian-inflected writing is certainly welcome, submissions need not be explicitly religious.
 <br> <br>
-For more details, see our Welcome message.
+For more details, see our [welcome message](https://www.resonantnotes.com/ac/2022/01/20/welcome.html).
 <br> <br>
 <h3>Submission guidelines</h3>